ree-UMP/generative-ai/README.md

-# generative-ai
-for my generative ai projects
+a generative ai  project done as assignment one.. it incoporates jac,python and Meaning Typed LLM a simple calculator app